appscode/blog/content/post/kubedb-v2021.08.23/index.md

 ## **Kubernetes 1.22**

-As you may know, Kubernetes 1.22 removed several deprecated beta APIs that are used by KubeDB.
+As you may know, [Kubernetes 1.22 removed several deprecated beta APIs](https://kubernetes.io/blog/2021/07/14/upcoming-changes-in-kubernetes-1-22/) that were used by KubeDB.
 So, we have updated KubeDB project to use the corresponding GA version of those APIs.
 With this change, KubeDB v2021.08.23 supports Kubernetes 1.16 - 1.22 .

 ## **KubeDB CLI**